-Located 125 kilometers southwest of Tehran, Qom is a perfect city to visit for a day-trip.
+Located 125 kilometres southwest of Tehran, Qom is a perfect city to visit for a day trip.
 Many visitors tend to skip it because of its reputation to be quite conservative, yet Qom has a peaceful and welcoming atmosphere which is worth the trip.
 It is the second holiest city in Iran, after Mashhad, and a centre for religious studies.
 Many pilgrims come all over the year to enjoy the beauty and serenity of the Fatima Masumeh Shrine.

 This shrine is the main attraction of Qom, a masterpiece of Islamic architecture.
 This is the burial place of Fatemeh, the sister of Imam Reza, the eighth Shia Imam, himself buried in Mashhad's shrine.
 The monument was built under the Safavid Dynasty in the 16th century.
 Its architecture is an extensive demonstration of the refinement of Persian and Islamic arts, lavishly decorated with multicoloured tile work, calligraphy, mirror work, and stucco.
 Numerous Muslim pilgrims come here to pray, seek cures and forgiveness, as the shrine is known for fulfilling wishes and miracles.
 In any case, it's a perfect place to take the time to appreciate the peaceful atmosphere.